Smart Fix Maintenance Services (239) 744-8749

-Cape Coral Handyman: Pool Cages, Spigots & Salt-Air Repairs
+Cape Coral Handyman: Pool Cages, Screens & Salt-Air Repairs

 Cape Coral has roughly 400 miles of brackish canals, and that water vapor eats fasteners.
 We see Phillips-head screws on lanai kickplates fail in under three years here, while the same screw on an inland Lehigh house lasts a decade.